 - As of late, long-form content (think 3,000+ words) ranks better on Google than short-form content.
 Don’t be afraid to write what you know, but make sure it’s relevant and isn’t all ‘fluff’.

-How can I help?
-If you’re still feeling stuck or overwhelmed in building a solid keyword and SEO program to grow your business, send me an email.
+How can we help?
+If you’re still feeling stuck or overwhelmed in building a solid keyword and SEO program to grow your business, send us an email.
 Sometimes all you need is a plan to get started and support along the way.
-I’d be happy to work with you to get up a program that works for you.
+My team and I would be happy to work with you to get up a program that works for you.